JuliaPlots/PlotDocs.jl/docs/pipeline.md

 ### Step 6: Display it

 Open/refresh a GUI window, write to a file, or display inline in IJulia.
-Remember that, in IJulia or the REPL, a Plot is only displayed when returned, or if explicitly displayed with `display()`, `gui()`, or by adding `show = true` to your plot command.
+Remember that, in IJulia or the REPL, **a Plot is only displayed when returned** (a semicolon will suppress the return), or if explicitly displayed with `display()`, `gui()`, or by adding `show = true` to your plot command.

 <div style="background-color: lightblue; padding: 10px; border-style: solid; border-width: medium; margin: 10px;">
-Tip: You can have MATLAB-like interactive behavior by setting the default value: default(show = true).
+Tip: You can have MATLAB-like interactive behavior by setting the default value: default(show = true)
 </div>

 ---